teusink/Home-Security-by-Pi/4-Maintenance.md

 # Maintenance
 Ultimally, the core practice of Security is just to install all (security) updates.
 This is not different from your Pi.
 Below I will explain how I did that.

+>Important note: everywhere xxx is mentioned in an IP-address and everywhere where an example email-address is mentioned, use your own details!

 ## Maintenance Sources
 - Logwatch: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-logwatch-log-analyzer-and-reporter-on-a-vps
 - Lynis: https://cisofy.com/documentation/lynis/